 The Selection Panel usually consists of five members, one of which is rotated each year and will include some or all of the following:

 - Practising artists and makers, curators

-- Academics connected with universities and arts organisations in the region.
+- Academics connected with universities and arts organisations in the region

 - Members of the Festival trustees

 - The panel will meet during May to scrutinise, discuss and vote on each application.
-At the conclusion of the application process all artists will be notified of their inclusion / non-selection once a final decision has made, and at the beginning of June at the latest.
+At the conclusion of the application process all artists will be notified of their inclusion / non-selection once a final decision has been made, and at the beginning of June at the latest.